megaease/easemesh/README.md

 Why do we reinvent another wheel?

-- **Service mesh compatible with Spring Cloud ecosystem:** The micro-services developed in Spring Cloud ecosystem have their own service registry/discovery system, this is quite different with Kubernetes ecosystem which uses the DNS as the service discovery.
-Currently, the major Service Mesh solution (e.g. Istio) using the Kubernetes domain technology.
-So, this is painful and conflicted with Java Spring Cloud domain.
+**Service mesh compatible with Spring Cloud ecosystem:** Micro-service in Spring Cloud ecosystem has its own service registry/discovery components.
+It is quite different from Kubernetes ecosystem using DNS for service discovery.
+The major Service Mesh solution (e.g. Istio) using the Kubernetes domain technology.
+It is painful and conflicted with Java Spring Cloud ecosystem.
 EaseMesh aims to make Service Mesh compatible with Java Spring Cloud completely.

 - **Integrated Observability:** Currently Kubernetes-based service mesh only can see the ingress/egress traffic, and it has no idea what's happened in service/application.
 So, combining with Java Agent technology, we can have the full capability to observe everything inside and outside of service/application.